andrey-zherikov/argparse/README.md

 assert(CLI!T.parseArgs!((T t) { assert(t == T("A","",["-b","B"])); })(["-a","A","--","-b","B"]) == 0);
 ```

-Note that any other character sequence can be used instead of `--` - see [Parser customization](#parser-customization) for details.
+Note that any other character sequence can be used instead of `--`—see [Parser customization](#parser-customization) for details.

 ### Optional and required arguments

-Arguments can be marked as required or optional by adding `Required()` or `.Optional()` to UDA.
+Arguments can be marked as required or optional by adding `.Required()` or `.Optional()` to UDA.
 If required argument is
-not present parser will error out.
+not present, parser will error out.
 Positional arguments are required by default.

 ```d
 struct T